Andorra: Population

 Two-thirds of residents lack Andorran nationality and do not have the right to vote in communal elections.
 Moreover, they are not allowed to be elected as prime minister or to own more than 33% of the capital stock of a privately held company.

 The largest national groups in Andorra are Spanish (34.3%), Andorrans (32.1%), Portuguese (10%), and French (5.6%).
-The remaining 18% of the population includes British, Dutch, Germans, Italians and other Europeans, as well as Argentinians, Chileans, Indians, Moroccans and Uruguayans.
+The remaining 18% of the population includes British, Dutch, Germans, Italians, and other Europeans, as well as Argentinians, Chileans, Indians, Moroccans, and Uruguayans.
+Population growth in Andorra in mainly due to young workers finding jobs in the tourism, hospitality and services sectors.
+Recent waves of immigrations come from South America, mainly Colombia and Peru.